Heikki Kallasjoki, officially.

 As a lark, here is a list of programming languages I recall at least doing something with, roughly in inverse order of familiarity.

-Anything up to Prolog I could consider myself to
+Anything down to Prolog I could consider myself to

 know, up to some degree.

 Processor architectures in the following denote the assembly of the corresponding processor.